Author: Guest Writer

 Incentives for Good Behavior and Staying On Task for Middle School Students

 As children grow older, we often assume that small rewards won’t suffice, especially during the middle school years.
-Contrary to that belief, however, middle school-aged kids sill love being rewarded for their ability to behave and stay on task—although the type of rewards change just a bit.
+Contrary to that belief, however, middle school-aged kids still love being rewarded for their ability to behave and stay on task—although the type of rewards change just a bit.
 What follows is a list of some incentives that middle school teachers can use to encourage these behavioral expectations.

 Board Games